 The scariest aspect of Petrella's vision is that beyond the walls of these rich "islands", he envisions what he calls "plains of poverty", where "citizens exiled from free trade and unemployment try to survive in settlements. megaurbans of 20 million or more people, full of violence and degradation.

 Even if this bleak scenario proves extremely exaggerated, the gulf between rich and poor is bound to grow even more in the next millennium.
-At present, according to UN data, 358 billionaires in the world control more wealth than 45% of the earth's population.
+At the moment, according to UN data, 358 billionaires in the world control more wealth than 45% of the earth's population.

 As this imbalance becomes greater, social unrest will increase.
 In response, the upper classes may share their wealth, but its members are more likely to retreat behind enclaves of guarded and fenced fortresses.
 There they will live in perpetual security (and fear).